rossetti/RossettiArenaBook/docs/02-Chapter2.md

 Animation is an important part of the simulation process.
 It is extremely useful for showing to decision makers and experts to explain and ensure that the model is accepted.
-With this example, you have actually learned a great deal about animating an model.
+With this example, you have actually learned a great deal about animating a model.
 One of the standard practices is to rely on the default animation that is available with the flow chart modules.
 Then, when animation is important for validation and for convincing decision makers, the simulation analyst